MorrisMA/M65C02A/README.md

 The ISE 10.1i SP3 implementation results are as follows:

     Core:                           M65C02A       M65C02
-    Number of Slice FFs:              181           191
+    Number of Slice FFs:              125           191
-    Number of 4-input LUTs:           458           747
+    Number of 4-input LUTs:           482           747
-    Number of Occupied Slices:        236           459
+    Number of Occupied Slices:        346           459
-    Total Number of 4-input LUTs:     467           760

     Number of BUFGMUXs:                1             1
     Number of RAMB16BWEs               2             2